IkBenOlie5/EEG/README.md

 ## Wiring
 ![Wiring](images/wiring.png "Wiring")

 This diagram describes the EEG machine.
 Three electrodes are taped to the subject's scalp at O2, Fp2, and A1 according to the [10-20 system](https://en.wikipedia.org/wiki/10%E2%80%9320_system_(EEG)).
-These electrodes are then attached to the circuit which will amplify the signal and filter out non-alpha waves.
-The signal then goes through an audio interface and then into the computer which will treat it like a microphone.
+These electrodes are then attached to the circuit, which will amplify the signal and filter out non-alpha waves.
+The signal then goes through an audio interface and then into the computer, which will treat it like a microphone.

 This is the physical setup:
 ![EEG](images/EEG.png "EEG")